Chapter 8: Upholding the Reputation of the Department and Australia

 - making proper use of Commonwealth resources;

-- upholding the APS Values and the integrity and good reputation of the APS; and
+- upholding the APS Values and Employment Principles and the integrity and good reputation of the APS; and

 - not acting in a way that would call into question the staff member’s ability to be apolitical, impartial and professional in the performance of their duties.

 8.5.4 Section 7.1 of this Manual sets out guidelines on the appropriate use of and access to official and personal information.
 Section 7.2 of this Manual sets out guidelines on the appropriate use of departmental resources including IT systems, the internet and e-mail.
 APS employees, LES employees and contractorsmust ensure that their use of the internet social networking tools, dating agency sites, blogs and internet chat rooms complies with the guidelines set out in Section 7, and does not compromise security, commercial interests and privacy, nor disrupt the department’s operations.
 Employees should not rely on a site's security settings for a guarantee of privacy, as material posted in a relatively secure setting can still be copied and reproduced elsewhere.
 Further, comments posted on one site can also be used on others under the terms and conditions of many social media sites.
 Social media websites are public forums.
 Inappropriate public comments on such sites could put employees at risk of breaching the Codes of Conduct.
 If staff have concerns relating to an APS agency, they can seek advice from the APSC Ethics Advisory Service about appropriate avenues for raising these.

 I have an online travel blog where I write about some of my recent travel experiences.
 I have just arrived at post and I have written a short piece about my first impressions of my host country.
 On my blog I have already stated that I work for the department.
 In commenting about the political and economic environment of my host country, I am concerned that I may have disclosed information I received as part of my official duties.
 Am I in breach of the APS Code of Conduct?